Print

 Instructions

 1. Prepare the noodles according to the package instructions.
 A general way to cook rice noodles is to soak them in hot water (off the stove, not boiling) until soft for about 5 minutes.
-Drain and serve hot or rinse with cold water based on your preference.
+Drain and serve hot, or rinse with cold water, as preferred.

 3. Julienne slice or shred the carrots and purple cabbage.

 4. Combine the noodles, carrots, and sauce in a large mixing bowl.
-Top with cilantro, purple cabbage, crushed peanuts, and chopped Thai basil to the top.
+Top with topping of choice, such as cilantro, more purple cabbage, sliced green onions and/or crushed peanuts.

-5. Non-vegan option: Add cooked chicken for more protein, if desired.
+5. Added protein option: Add tofu, cooked chicken, or shrimp for more protein, if desired.

 Notes

 • *Brown rice noodles can be found in the ethnic aisle at the grocery store.
-Somethings they’re called Pad Thai noodles.
+Any rice noodles like Pad Thai noodles are also great.

 • **Honey is technically not vegan because it comes from bees.
 Substitute coconut sugar or coconut nectar if desired.